zlsa/spacex-reddit-wiki/README.md

     }

 This identifier helps the automated script determine where questions should be placed within the FAQ, and where pages should be placed within the Wiki.
 The `categories` array should represent a list of pages that the question fits under in the FAQ.
 The `url` string contains the location for a page within the wiki.
 Do not prefix this with a leading slash.

-### Contributing

-Anyone can contribute to this repository to help improve the content within.
-We will accept all edits, additions, and improvement provided they are sourced (either in your diff, or in the description of your commit), and are not structural in nature.
-Please ensure your changes are sourced, contain correct spelling and grammar, are written in a neutral manner, and that you agree to the licensing terms of this repository and acknowledge that your changes will be submitted into the public domain.

-To contribute, simply fork `master`, perform your changes, then submit a pull request here with a description of your changes.
-Your request will be merged, then nightly at 00:00UTC, an automated script will run and copy the current output of this project into the r/SpaceX wiki.

-When you add a new question to the FAQ, ensure the file is created with the question title as the filename.
-Be sure to include the snippet of JSON at the top that other source files include:

 ### Contact Others